biolink/biolink-model/guidelines/understanding-the-model.md

 In RDF sense, an association is an `rdf:Statement`.

-In a graph formalism, associations represent edges in a graph.
+In a graph formalism, associations are represented using edges in a graph.

 Each class has one or more slots (or properties).